3LawsRobotics/3laws/docs/sources/getting_started.rst

 8. What's next?
 ****************

-Next, go read our :doc:`User Guide<user_guide>` to discover everything the supervisor can do for you.
+Continue with :doc:`User Guide<user_guide>` to discover everything the Supervisor can do.